Samsung/cordova-sectv-tizen/README.md

 ```

 # How to Build
+This section describes the build process which creates `cordova.js` file for the `sectv-tizen` cordova platform.
-* Please see [Cordova-js](http://github.com/apache/cordova-js) for more detail.
+Please see [Cordova-js](http://github.com/apache/cordova-js) for more detail of `compile` task.

-* Clone the [Cordova-js](http://github.com/apache/cordova-js) project as sibling of this project.
+1. Clone the [Cordova-js](http://github.com/apache/cordova-js) project as sibling of this project.
     ```
     ./
      |-cordova-js
      `-cordova-sectv-tizen
     ```

-* Add "sectv-tizen" as a target for `Gruntfile.js` in the cordova-js project.
+2. Add "sectv-tizen" as a target for `Gruntfile.js` in the cordova-js project.
     ```js
     ...
     grunt.initConfig({